PackeTsar/radiuid/README.md

 	[6]: Run the RadiUID program in install mode to perform the installation
 		----NOTE: Make sure that you have the .conf file in the same directory as the .py directory for the initial install
 		> sudo python radiuid.py install

 	[7]: Follow the on-screen prompts to install FreeRADIUS and the RadiUID application

 	[8]: The installer should let you know if everything installed correctly and services are running, but in the next section are the CLI commands you can run to check up on it.

-	[9]: Remember that install mode of RadiUID ('radiuid install') can be used for the initial install and also maintenance of the application:
-		-Changing settings in the RadiUID .conf file -Changing client settings in FreeRADIUS